Using CSS cursors and how to customize them

 Cursors on the web with CSS

-Using custom cursors in a web application can improve the end user experience; In this entry we will see how to use the cursors provided by CSS and custom cursors.
+The use of custom cursors in a web application can improve the end user experience; in this post, we will see how to use the cursors provided by CSS and custom cursors.

-To use already predefined cursors we must place the value to the CSS property that we want; while with the custom cursor we must use an image as value, which will represent the cursor.
+To use pre-defined cursors, we must set the value to the CSS property we want; while with a custom cursor, we must use an image as the value, which will represent the cursor.

 /*where 'cursor' is the property and 'value' is the value*/